fourtytoo/amethyst/README.md

 ## Extension

 On its own, Amethyst doesn't implement a lot of job types.
 There are two ways you can extend it to suit your needs.
-First is to fork it an hack it, but this is probably the least elegant.
+First is to fork it and hack it, but this is probably the least elegant.
 The second is to include it as dependency in your project, write the relevant Job classes and make them available either in Amethyst's config.edn or register them with amethyst.scheduler/register-job-type.
 At that